Hardware Design

 Population Density

 Cellular networks are comprised of cells.
 A cell is a small geographical region with a base station (cell tower) at its center.
 That base station manages all cellular devices (phones and IoT devices) within the region of the cell.
 In the case of cell phones, the cellular network needs to know exactly which cell contains each cell phone for the entire network.
-When a call is made to a cell phone, the call is routed over land-lines to the base station managing the cell containing the called phone, and then the base station manages the radio connections between the tower and cell phone.
+When a call is made to a cell phone, the call is routed over land-lines (and possibly microwave links) to the base station managing the cell containing the called phone, and then the base station manages the radio connections between the tower and cell phone.
 If the cellular network didn't keep track of the cell location of each phone, it would not know which cell to route a call to at the moment the call was made.
 This is also true for IoT devices.
 While IoT devices do not generally receive phone calls, many receive text messages so, again, the network must know which cell contains each IoT device.

 In order for a base station to know which devices (cell phones and IoT devices) are inside its cell, the devices must register with the base station.
 Of course, a single registration is not sufficient, because after a device registers with a base station it might leave that cell and enter another one.
 Therefore, devices must “check-in” periodically with the base station to let it know it's still there, or register with a different cell if it moves into one.